starthubhq/cli/docs/composition.md

 - **Built-in types**: `string`, `number`, `boolean`, `Date`, etc.
 - **Custom types**: Defined in the `types` section
 - **Generic types**: Using angle bracket notation like `type<t>`
-- **Step-specific types**: Defined in each step's `uses.types`

 ## Validation Rules

-- All step IDs must be unique
-- All wire connections must reference valid sources and targets
 - Input/output names must be unique within their scope
-- Export mappings must reference valid step outputs
 - Type references must be resolvable
+- Required inputs must be provided when the action is invoked
+- All type definitions must be valid JSON schema